 Find cheap flights to West Virginia and spend the excess cash on spa treatments and relaxation services.

-West Virginia climate
+Popular Destinations in West Virginia

 West Virginia has four seasons and very diverse climates.
 In the valleys, western regions of the state, and Eastern Panhandle, winters are mild and summers warm.
 In the central, more mountainous areas, winters are quite cold, with greater amounts of snow, but summers are pleasant and mild.
 Annual rainfall ranges from about 30 inches in the Shenandoah Valley to over 60 inches in the southwestern mountains.